- 01. Myth #1: Knowing Music Theory is Necessary to Learn How to Play the Guitar.

 Regarding the guitar, with a good teacher, you will quickly catch the rhythm of the instrument and you will just as quickly enter into total symbiosis with it.
 As you do for every day activity.
 The musicians say: "The objective is to reconnect to your inner rhythm".
 It's beautiful and true.

-Not having a musical ear is also an preconceived idea that means absolutely nothing.
+Not having a musical ear is also a preconceived idea that means absolutely nothing.
 Just as we have the rhythm in our blood, we all know how to listen and imitate.
 This is the very principle of the human being.

 Should we be a real musician to play the guitar?

 It was by imitating others that we were able to evolve.
 It was by listening to our teacher that we learned new things.
 We're pretty much always surrounded by music too - and a lot of this these days is guitar songs.

 A whole bunch of nuisance prevents us from using our ears as we can use our other senses.
 It's a bit like if you were feeding yourself all the time with unhealthy food.
 Your sense of taste would be disrupted.